The 5 best beards in military history

 The Pentagon can resist all it wants, but beards have made a comeback.

-The Official Journal of the Human Behavior and Evolution Society even conducted a study to explore how individuals with (or without) facial hair are perceived by others.
-Women rated men with facial hair as more attractive and appearing healthier than those who were clean-shaven — and now male service members want change.
+The Official Journal of the Human Behavior and Evolution Society even conducted a study to explore how others perceive individuals with (or without) facial hair.
+Women rated men with facial hair as more attractive and appearing healthier than those who were clean-shaven—and now male service members want change.

-Today's military men, however, are just going to have to rely on the uniform to gain an edge over civilians — since the advent of the gas mask, facial hair has been strictly regulated by the military.
-There are certain exceptions, however, such as a new regulation that will allow service members to wear a beard for religious reasons or operations where a beard could help service members blend in better with the local population.
+Today’s military men, however, are just going to have to rely on the uniform to gain an edge over civilians.
+Since the advent of the gas mask, facial hair has been strictly regulated by the military.
+There are certain exceptions, however, such as a new regulation allowing service members to wear a beard for religious reasons or operations where a beard could help service members blend in better with the local population.

 But until the U.S. military embraces the beard, it’ll remain a rare sight on our warriors.